Don't lie to your friends: Learning what you know from collaborative self-play: Results

 In-distribution results (BioASQ and PopQA) are shown in \Cref{fig:search_calibration} (a).
-Approaching the far left, search is applied only to a very small number of queries; at the far right it is applied to every query.
-Agents with strong search calibration will display a rapid increase in mean $F_1$ as the fraction of searches increases from zero, and may show a decrease in $F_1$ as we approach the far right side of figure, if retrievals makes question answering less accurate for the parametric model (the negative impact of irrelevant retrievals was discussed earlier in \Cref{fig:agent-training-f1}).
-As shown in the figure, all trained models are more effective than ICL, which barely outperforms a baseline that randomly shuffles the questions.
+On the far left, search is applied only to a very small number of queries; on the far right it is applied to every query.
+Agents with strong search calibration will display a rapid increase in mean $F_1$ as the fraction of searches increases from zero, and will show a decrease in $F_1$ as we approach the far right side of figure, because irrelevant retrievals makes QA less accurate (see \Cref{fig:agent-training-f1}).
+As shown in the figure, all trained models are better calibrated than ICL, which barely outperforms a baseline that randomly shuffles the questions.

 Out-of-distribution results (NQ and EntQ) are shown in \Cref{fig:search_calibration} (b).
 Here, we see that Action Supervision is less robust than Collaborative Self-Play (CSP), with worse generalization to the OOD setup.
 CSP-DeAnon slightly outperforms CSP at relatively high search rates, but will be shown to have much lower $P(\action{ANSWER})$ calibration.